migueldeicaza/SwiftTerm/README.md

 # Authors

-* Thanks go to the [xterm.js](https://xtermjs.org/) developers that originally wrote a terminal emulator that was licensed under a license that allowed for maximum reuse.
+* Thanks to the [xterm.js](https://xtermjs.org/) developers that originally wrote a terminal emulator that was licensed under a license that allowed for maximum reuse.
 * [Marcin Krzyzanowski](https://krzyzanowskim.com) who masterfully improved and curated the rendering engine on AppKit/CoreText to be the glorious renderer that it is today - and for his contributions to the rendering engine
 * Greg Munn that did a lot of work in XtermSharp to support the needs of Visual Studio for